sodaliterocks/sodalite/README.md

 ### Other Issues

-* Various _Switchboard_ (System Settings) items are not included or do not work right.
+* Various System Settings (Switchboard) items are not included or do not work right.
 * Various theming issues, due to be fixed in the upstream:
 	* Some apps appear odd, such as Firefox which entirely lacks rounded corners.
 	* Many Flatpak apps will not be themed and fallback to the Adwaita theme.